Traditional Chinese Medicine

 Traditional Chinese herbal products can be easily purchased online.
 Some of the herbs used in Traditional Chinese Medicine can interact with drugs, have serious side effects, or be unsafe for people with certain medical conditions.
 It is recommended that patients should check their doctors to avoid any undesired side effects if they are using any herbal products.

 From the perspective of Traditional Chinese Medicine, all illnesses, is the result of energy imbalance, either in the form of an excess or a deficiency of the body's elemental energy.
 Qi, the energy or vital life force flows through your body along pathways known as meridians and is affected by the balance of yin and yang.
 It regulates our spiritual, emotional, mental, and physical health.
-Your body becomes ill if there is a blockage or imbalance in the energy flow.
+If there is a blockage or imbalance in the energy flow you become ill.
 TCM treatment aims to restore the balance of Qi energy.

 Yin-yang theory is the concept of two opposing but complementary forces that shape the world and all life.
 The balance of yin and yang maintains harmony in your body, mind and the universe.